8 ways to use limp or crooked carrots

 Next time you’re mashing veges, sneak a few carrots in there, like we did in this golden shepherd’s pie.

-When the weather turns cold, chuck some carrots into the soup pot with your pumpkin.
+When the weather turns cold, chuck some carrots into the slow cooker to make this spicy soup.